प्रस्तुति दिशा निर्देश को हिंदी में पढ़ने के लिए यहाँ क्लिक करें।

 The ‘I’ Column

-A personal account of how individuals see the theme affecting them and highlight their affirmation or violation in a variety of cultural and country settings.
+This is a personal account of how individuals see the theme of the month affecting them and highlights the affirmation or violation of their sexual and/or reproductive rights, and wellbeing.

 Word Limit: 800 – 1200 words

 This section may include non-fiction, viewpoints, op-eds, highlights of a particular campaign/movement in the region, humour, debates around an issue, etc.

 This section contains fiction in the form of stories as well as poetry that explores a particular theme either directly or indirectly.